-- They should understand the core concepts of the Lightroom catalog file and non-desttuctive editing. - They should be able to recognize and move between the various Lightroom workspace modules. - They should be able to identify and locate the key elements of the interface, including menus, panels, Toolbar, and Filmstrip. - They should be aware of and able to access different viewing modes.
+- They should understand the core concepts of the Lightroom catalog file and non-destructive editing. - They should be able to recognize and move between the various Lightroom workspace modules. - They should be able to identify and locate the key elements of the interface, including menus, panels, Toolbar, and Filmstrip. - They should be aware of and able to access different viewing modes.

-A secondary goal is to introduce your students to-and encourage them to make good use of-the different means of finding information about Lightroom so that they learn how to help themselves and gain confidence, independence, and inspiration.
+A secondary goal is to encourage your students to make good use of the different means of finding help and information about Lightroom (as detailed at the end of the Getting Started chapter) so that they can help themselves and gain confidence, independence, and inspiration.
 They should be aware of and able to access: